-Action and Proposed Update Responsible Team(s) Support Team(s) Timing 22/23 23/24 24/25 2021/22 Annual Review Update (August 2022) 2022/23 Funding Allocation Document Changes Froposed opdate Team(s) Team(S) 21/22 22/23 23/24 24/25 The BSSIP includes: Improvement 16 - Design and deliver streetscape improvements between Harold Allocation Street and Mary Street to formalise ride share drop-off/pick-up zones and improve safety at night.
+Action and Responsible Support Timing 2021/22 Annual Review Update 2022/23 Funding Document Changes Proposed Update Team(s) Team(s) 21/22 22/23 23/24 24/25 (August 2022) Allocation The BSSIP includes: Improvement 16 - Design and deliver streetscape improvements between Harold Street and Mary Street to formalise ride share drop-off/pick-up zones and improve safety at night.
 The BSTCPP Action will be updated to correspond to Improvement 16, and therefore expanded to include other streetscape improvements of the area to improve safety at night.
 Parking Cash-in-lieu is intended to be used for improvements within the area and will be presented to Council for approval.
 The Action, Diagnosis, Analysis and Solution are to be amended as follows: Action 2.5: On-demand transport and safety improvements Diagnosis: On-demand transport drop off and pick up points are becoming increasingly congested along Beaufort Street.
-Beaufort Street between Harold Street and Mary Street Piazza is a high-use location and requires on- demand transport and safety improvements.
+Beaufort Street between Harold Street and Mary Street Piazza is a high-use location and requires ondemand transport and safety improvements.
 Analysis: The Beaufort Street area between Harold Street and Mary Street Piazza is identified as a high-use location for on-demand transport during peak hour commute periods, as well as on Friday and Saturday evenings, and Saturday and Sunday mornings.
-There is currently only one designated on-demand transport drop off and pick up point adjacent the Queens Hotel.
+There is currently only one designated on-demand transport drop off and pick-up point adjacent the Queens Hotel.
 This has become increasingly congested as the use of on-demand services have increased, particularly during key times that also correlate with activated/busy times within the Town Centre.
 As the Town Centre continues to accommodate mixed-use development incorporating diverse uses of residential and hospitality offerings, the use of this area by pedestrians, cyclists, on-demand transport users and delivery vehicles will likely continue to increase.
-The limited availability of designated pick up and drop off points for on-demand transport vehicles, results in vehicles double parking while leading and unloading passengers, increasing congestion, and impacting the pedestrian amenity in the Town Centre.
-There is an epportunity to improve the designated on-demand pick up and drop off point adjacent the Queens Hotel on the eastern side of Beaufort Street, between Harold Street and Mary Street, while investigating the potential to incorporate another pick up and drop off point on the western side of Beaufort Street.
+The limited availability of designated pick up and drop off points for on-demand transport vehicles, results in vehicles double parking while loading and unloading points for on-demand transport vehicles, results in vehicles double parking while loading and unloading passengers, increasing congestion, and impacting the pedestrian amenity in the Town Centre.
+There is an opportunity to improve the designated on-demand pick up and drop off point adjacent the Queens Hotel on the eastern side of Beaufort Street, between Harold Street and Mary Street, while investigating the potential the eastern side of Beaufort Street, between Harold Street and Mary Street, while investigating the potential to incorporate another pick up and drop off point on the western side of Beaufort Street.
 Improving the streetscape elements (such as signage, lighting and crossing points) within the area will minimise conflict during peak times and provide a safe environment for all users.
 Solution: Design and deliver streetscape improvements between Harold Street and Mary Street to formalise ride share drop-off/pick-up zones and improve safety at night.